ovidiul/cypress-lighthouse-demo/README.md

 Install the project dependencies by running `npm i`.

+Run the cypress tests from command line `cypress run ./`.

 Once dependences are installed, simply run `npx cypress open` and run the test file.